 Further, in the second instance, the first part is generally positive albeit with constructive criticism.
 The middle part is negative.
 But it gives a specific reason for the reviewer’s negative reaction.
 This is also something the writer could potentially build on and fix in later works.
 And the final part adds a positive personal touch.

 Of course you would never write such a simplistic review.
-Plus you are reading this blog but you are not the author of The Wizard of Oz, so these quickie reviews are not personal to you.
-So substitute your own work, and consider how each review would make you feel.
+Plus you are reading this blog but you are not the author of The Wizard of Oz.
+So, these quickie reviews are not personal to you.
+Therefore, substitute your own work, and consider how each review would make you feel.

 Ending on a High Note